zacwong2151/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all volunteers.
+   * `volunteer list` : Lists all volunteers.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a volunteer named `John Doe` to the list.
+   * `volunteer add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a volunteer named `John Doe` to the list of volunteers.

-   * `delete 3` : Deletes the 3rd volunteer shown in the current list.
+   * `volunteer delete 3` : Deletes the 3rd volunteer shown in the current volunteer list.

-   * `clear` : Deletes all volunteers.
+   * `volunteer clear` : Deletes all volunteers.

+   * `event list` : Lists all events.

    * `exit` : Exits the app.